BabaYaga5d/Automatic-quick-coupling/README.md

 ## Design and Iterations

 The main idea is to house the bellcrank mechanism onto a cylinder which inturn can be placed in a spindle assembly power by some motor of desired speed.
-The cylinder will have a bore matching th Shaft dia to accept
+The cylinder will have a bore matching th Shaft dia to accept it inside.

 <img src="https://github.com/BabaYaga5d/Automatic-quick-coupling/blob/main/Images/cylinder.png" width="300"/>

 The first and 3rd steps are make to fit into a 17mm bearing the 4th step is used to couple it to a motor.
 There are slots on both sides to allow the hooks to enter the bore.